-There is no need to panic.
 Non-melanoma skin cancer is not necessarily life-threatening, nor does its therapy have to be disfiguring; however, if left untreated, the disease can continue to progress.
-Dr. Patricia Dickerson performs skin cancer diagnosis and treatment for patients from Centerville, Dayton, Middletown, Cincinnati, Columbus and throughout Ohio because early diagnosis and treatment are of great importance.
+Dr. Patricia Dickerson performs skin cancer diagnosis and treatment for patients from Centerville, Dayton, Middletown, Cincinnati, Columbus, and throughout Ohio because early diagnosis and treatment are of great importance.

 Even though there is a strong correlation between ultraviolet radiation from the sun and all types of skin cancer, you can still get skin cancer even if you stay out of the sun.
 Always be sure to check your skin for any new or changing lesions every month.